groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/advanced-comparison/groupdocs-compare-protected-word-documents-java/_index.md

 Before we start coding, make sure you have:

 **Essential Requirements:**
 - Java Development Kit (JDK) 8 or higher
 - Maven or Gradle build system
 - IDE (IntelliJ IDEA, Eclipse, or VS Code work great)
 - Basic understanding of Java streams and file handling

 **Optional but Helpful:**
 - Familiarity with Maven dependency management
-- Understanding of try-with-resources patterns
+- Understanding of try‑with‑resources patterns

 ### Maven Configuration Setup